dan-marshman/denki-uc/to_do_list.md

 ## Constraints
-* Think there is an error in the minimum up/down times.
 * Make constraints work for using the minimum up down times based on behaviour in the previous day.

 ## Sanity checks